|

 High

-lucky" and presented a smooth and classy style of R&B
+"Feelin' lucky" and presented a smooth and classy style of

-mixed with a distinct europop and rock flavor.
-The name of the
+R&B mixed with a distinct europop and rock flavor.
+The

-group really matched well with their very European sound on
+name of the group really matched well with their very European

-most tracks.
-High fashion's debut stood out from the rest of
+sound on most tracks.
+High fashion's debut stood out from

-the Petrus/Malavasis productions that year, non of them had
+the rest of the Petrus/Malavasis productions that year, non

-that pop and rock sound in the same extent with the exception
+of them had that pop and rock sound in the same extent with

-"Feelin' lucky lately" and the catchy and funky Kashif
+lately" and the catchy and funky Kashif penned "Hold

-penned "Hold on".
-Both tracks were very similar to
+on".
+Both tracks were very similar to each other and

-each other and with many tracks from Change and B. B. &
+with many tracks from Change and B. B. & Q. band's albums

-Q. band's albums as well.
-As already mentioned, the common procedure
+as well.
+As already mentioned, the common procedure was for

-placed on which album, that's why much of the his artist sounded
+be placed on which album, that's why much of the his artist

-the same, the "Petrus sound".
-This pattern was repeated
+sounded the same, the "Petrus sound".
+This pattern

 "Feelin' lucky lately" immediately became a considerable

-rest of the album, with its soft europop sound mixed with some
+album, with its soft europop sound mixed with some more groove

-more groove oriented refrains, was pending from good to decent
+oriented refrains, was pending from good to decent and didn't

 was the mid-tempo track "I want to be your everything".